 Fletcher Cove Park is one of a kind as it sits at the top of Fletcher Cove Beach allowing park-goers to enjoy both beach views and play, all at the same time.
 The park includes a picturesque viewing deck, grassy area & playground, plus tables & a basketball court.

 ????111 S Sierra Ave, Solana Beach, CA 92075

 Cedros Avenue Farmer’s Market

-The fabulous Cedros Avenue Farmer’s Market takes place every Sunday from 12:00-4:00pm.
-The local vendors fill the market with fruits, veggies, meats, breads, pastries, sauces, soaps, flowers, plants, jewelry, clothing and lots of surprises!
+The fabulous Cedros Avenue Farmer’s Market takes place every Sunday from 12:00-4:00 pm.
+The local vendors fill the market with fruits, veggies, meats, bread, pastries, sauces, soaps, flowers, plants, jewelry, clothing and lots of surprises!